How Can Tattoos STILL Be Taboo in the Workplace?

 There is no story behind this.
 Tattoos are purely aesthetic to me, and I love them as an art form, which was why I gave the artist complete freedom to do whatever he wanted with my entire left arm.

 I got this last year.
 I realized how much my heartaches (divorce, car accident, debt) were impacting my life so I want to never forget to Live, Laugh, and Love.
 I feel attached to the infinity symbol and its significance so this reminds me to stay aligned with my values and my energy.

 The fairy represents my different values & beliefs in the various stages of my life.
-It has symbolised magic, creativity, passion, possibility, freedom, and authenticity.
+It has symbolized magic, creativity, passion, possibility, freedom, and authenticity.
 I’ve had it for 6 years and I find new meanings all the time.

-All Is Amazing
+Photography: All Is Amazing